The early days of SEO were like the Wild, Wild West.

 The unfortunate truth is that there’s a lot of misconception about what good anchor text is.

-But when it comes to SEO in your linking practices, relevancy is high on the list when it comes to what Google wants to see.
+However, when it comes to SEO in your linking practices, relevancy is high on the list for being ranked by Google.

 That means your anchor text should consist of words and phrases that closely match the topic of your embedded link.